Olatubosun/rocksdb.docs/Basic-Operations.md

 ## Comparators

 The preceding examples used the default ordering function for key, which orders bytes lexicographically.
 You can however supply a custom comparator when opening a database.
-For example, suppose each database key consists of two numbers and we should sort by the firstnumber, breaking ties by the second number.
+For example, suppose each database key consists of two numbers and we should sort by the first number, breaking ties by the second number.
 First, define a proper subclass of <code>rocksdb::Comparator</code> that expresses these rules:

 ```cpp
   class TwoPartComparator : public rocksdb::Comparator {